Intel Closes Its R&D Office In Egypt

 In 2011 Intel made its first acquisition of an Egyptian company by acquiring Wireless startup SySDSoft

-The importance of Intel’s R&D arm in Cairo for Egypt’s economy and its technology ecosystem is that it provides them know-how and engineering experience and excellence which is important to have in Egypt’s tech ecosystem as those engineers can start their own companies after gaining experience and knowledge from Intel, not to mention is that those engineers can become employees of other Egyptian tech companies.
+The importance of Intel’s R&D arm in Cairo for Egypt’s economy and its technology ecosystem is that it provides them know-how and engineering experience and excellence which is important to have in Egypt’s tech ecosystem as those engineers can start their own companies after gaining experience and knowledge from Intel, not to mention that those engineers can become employees of other Egyptian tech companies.

 Here is the full statement from Intel: